Introduction

 - Precision Farming

 Technology has revolutionised agriculture, and BSc Agriculture programmes now incorporate modern tools and techniques.
-Precision farming, which involves using GPS, drones, and sensors to optimise crop management, growth stability of crops, pest control monitoring and more on is becoming increasingly common.
+Precision farming, which involves using GPS, drones, and sensors to optimise crop management, growth stability of crops, pest control monitoring, and more,n is becoming increasingly common.
 Students learn to analyse data and make informed decisions to enhance productivity.

 - Biotechnology